 The Texas coastline boasts of at least ten barrier islands of different lengths.
 The better-known islands are more accessible to the mainland and include Galveston, Mustang, and Padre islands.

 The most significant natural habitats of Galveston Islands are its bays and wetlands, beaches and dunes, and coastal prairies.
 This island is also considered to be a subtropical grassland region.
 There are prairie areas where tallgrass grows and is home to small mammals and reptiles.
-(The University of Texas at Austin – Geologic Wonders of Texas)

 According to Texas Parks and Wildlife, Mustang Island as well as its neighboring barrier islands was formed within the last five thousand years as the oceans level increased.
 Mustang Island as well as the other barrier islands acts as a bumper between the Gulf and the mainland.
-Its

-They serve as buffers between the open gulf and the mainland.
+Barrier islands serve as buffers between the open gulf and the mainland.
 On the gulf side, rows of sand dunes often rise thirty feet or more.
 The inner coast side of the dunes creates a shield from wind and salt spray, producing a sheltered environment for vegetation and wildlife.
 This is important since the coastal grasses native to this environment maintain dune integrity.
 The grasses provide protection to the dunes, meadows, and other natural characteristics of the islands.

 Several systems are implicated in the formation of Padre Island and neighboring barrier islands: the wind and ocean.
 Sand and depositions transported during storms continue to form Padre Island’s geology.
 The Texas Bureau of Economic Geology also has recorded Padre Island’s maximum sediment thickness to be approximately 35 to 40 feet, depending on dune formations.